 For the rest of the session, we shall clean up what we did so far with types bool and nat, in order to use the initial definitions given in CoQ's Prelude module, and not to get confusing error messages due to our redefinitions.
-We thus revert to the state before our definition of bool with the Reset command:
+We thus revert to the initial state:

 '''

-Coq < Reset bool.
+Coq < Reset Initial.

 '''